BSUECE230L/week03_nand_only/README.md

 | 1   | 0   | IMPOSSIBLE |
 | 1   | 1   | 0          |

 That means each of these gates with their inputs tied together act as an inverter.
-Now, with DeMorgan's rule and the inverting capability of our gates, we can transform any logic circutit into just NAND or NOR gates.
+Now, with DeMorgan's rule and the inverting capability of our gates, we can transform any logic circuit into just NAND or NOR gates.

 ## Assignment